interactivereport/cellxgene_VIP/tutorial/docs/03-Methods.md

 ```

-## Create	h5ad	file	from	Seurat	object
+## Create a h5ad file from Seurat object

 First, export the following from Seurat object in R: **expression matrix (assume normalized), metadata and coordinates (pca, tsne, umap) as separate txt files.**

 Next in Python, create an AnnData object from 10x (scanpy.read_h5ad function) as a starting point.
-Then replace the expression matrix, meta data and coordinates as following, a h5ad file would be generated.
+Then replace the expression matrix, meta data and coordinates as shown in the following Python code block to generate a h5ad file.

 ```python
 import sys